-Costs and Exchange Revenue Dollars in Thousands
+Costs and Exchange Revenue Dollars Thousan

-As of September 30 2015 2014
+As of September 30 2016 2015

 Operations, Readiness & Support

 Gross Cost

-Intragovernmental Cost 9 \$ 3,458,594 \$ 8,555,546
+Intragovernmental Cost \$ 2,679,071 \$ 3,458,594

-Nonfederal Cost 9 \$ 35,399,429 \$ 26,330,780
+Nonfederal Cost \$ 33,579,960 \$ 35,399,429

-Total Cost 9 \$ 38,858,023 \$ 34,886,326
+Total Cost \$ 36,259,031 \$ 38,858,023

-Earned Revenue ·
+Earned Revenue

-Intragovernmental Revenue 9 \$ (11,270) \$ (32)
+Intragovernmental Revenue \$ (154,631) \$ (11,270)

-Nonfederal Revenue 9 \$ (24,643) \$ (5,858)
+Nonfederal Revenue \$ (7,655) \$ (24,643)

-Total Revenue 9 \$ (35,913) \$ (5,890)
+Total Revenue \$ (162,286) \$ (35,913)

-Total Net Cost \$ \$ 38,822,110 \$ 34,880,436
+Total Net Cost \$ 36,096,745 \$ 38,822,110

-The Statement of Net Cost (SNC) represents the net cost of programs and organizations of the Department as supported by appropriations or other means.
+SNC represents the net cost of programs and organizations of the Department as supported by appropriations or other means.
 The intent of the SNC is to provide gross and net cost information related to the amount of output or outcome for a given program or organization administered by a responsible reporting entity.
 Intragovernmental costs and revenue represent transactions between two reporting entities within the Federal Government.
 Public costs and exchange revenues are transactions made between the reporting entity and a nonfederal entity.

-The systems utilized by Defense Security Cooperation Agency for the FMS Trust Fund and the accounts for funds appropriated for security assistance do not fully meet accounting standards.
+The systems utilized by DSCA for the FMS Trust Fund and the accounts for funds appropriated for security assistance do not fully meet accounting standards.
 Information presented is based on budgetary obligations, disbursements, and collection transactions, as well as nonfinancial feeder systems adjusted to record known accruals for major items, such as payroll expenses and accounts payable.
 The Department's current processes and systems do not capture and report accumulated costs for major programs based upon the performance measures as required by the Government Performance and Results Act.
-The Department is in the process of reviewing available data and developing a cost reporting methodology as required by the Statement of Federal Financial Accounting Standards (SFFAS) No. 4, Managerial Cost Accounting Concepts and Standards for the Federal Government, as amended by SFFAS No. 30, Inter-entity Cost Implementation.
+The Department is in the process of reviewing available data and developing a cost reporting methodology as required by the SFFAS 4, Managerial Cost Accounting Concepts and Standards for the Federal Government, as amended by SFFAS 30, Inter-entity Cost Implementation.